abarker/yapsc/README.rst

   values must be passed as extra arguments in the call to the switch.
 The `on` keyword cannot be used in this case.

+* To allow duplicate case values you can pass `dups=True` as a keyword argument to the switch class definition (i.e., pass it after the `Switch` inheritance).
+When there are multiple matching cases their function are called in the sequence that they were defined in.
+The return value of the switch is a tuple of all the return values for each case that was run.

-It should be noted that if Python's `PEP-622
+It should be noted that if Python's `PEP-634
-<https://www.python.org/dev/peps/pep-0622/>`_ for pattern matching is accepted
+<https://www.python.org/dev/peps/pep-0634/>`_ for pattern matching is accepted
 then for future Python versions these kinds of switch-case implementations may become outdated.